Let us eat, drink and walk merry for tomorrow we fly

 After walking just a few hundred meters, we reached a small square opposite the mairie (town hall) of the fourth.
 (You may recall from an earlier post that each arrondissement has its own council and mayor.)
 The square was lined with cafés but we wanted to sit outside and the traffic noise along the rue de Rivoli was a bit overbearing so we walked a block farther to the (not much quieter) Little Café.

 We dropped ourselves down and had our last typical French petit-déjeuner – croissants, juice and of course tea (well, for me).
-Our server didn’t speak much English but she seemed so irrepressibly happy that I found her attitude infectious and hoped it would serve as the day’s omen rather than the symbols eying us from across the street – a black cat in a second-floor window and this
+As had been the case at dinner last night, our server didn’t speak much English but she seemed so irrepressibly happy that I found her attitude infectious and hoped it would serve as the day’s omen rather than the symbols eying us from across the street – a black cat in a second-floor window and this

 macabre gent (or lady) staring at us from a shop window.